collin12396/collinCSP_2025/navigation/about.md

 permalink: /about/
 ---

 Hi, my name is collin.
+I am an 11th grade student in Del Norte High school.